 CUNY Nobel Science Challenge

-The 2012 CUNY Nobel Science Challenge: The Science Behind the Prize
+2015 CUNY Nobel Science Challenge: The Science Behind the Prize

-CUNY undergraduate students are invited to describe, in 1000 - 1500 words, the scientific concepts behind the work for which one of the 2012 Nobel winners received their respective prize and the present and future significance of the research to humanity.
+CUNY undergraduate students are invited to describe, in 1000 - 1500 words, the scientific concepts behind the work for which one of the 2015 Nobel winners received their respective prize and the present and future significance of the research to humanity.

 Essays will be read and judged by a distinguished CUNY faculty committee.
-Three prizes will be awarded in each category (physiology or medicine, physics, chemistry, and economics) and one additional prize will be awarded to the best essay submitted.
+Three prizes will be awarded in each category (physiology or medicine, physics, chemistry, and economics) and one additional prize may be awarded to the best essay submitted.

 - Essays will be judged on accuracy and clarity.

-2012 Nobel winners
+2015 Nobel winners